 Summer Education Interns assist the artistic and education staff with planning and running Portland Stage’s theater camps for students ages 4-18.
 In general there are two to three Education Interns each summer.
-Responsibilities include assisting and co-teaching with professional teaching artists, organizing and producing camp materials, leading warm-ups, planning and executing camp ‘Intern Hours’ of lead teaching (1-2 instructional hours daily).
+Responsibilities include assisting and co-teaching with professional teaching artists, organizing and producing camp materials, leading warm-ups, and planning and executing camp ‘Intern Hours’ of lead teaching (1-2 instructional hours daily).
 This internship generally runs from June through mid-August; sometimes Education Interns from the preceding season will be invited to stay for the summer.

 Stage Management Interns – March 1